deepaksood619/deepaksood619.github.io/docs/management/project-management/sdlc-methodologies.md

 - Waterfall: Large-Scale, End-Goal Focused, And Fixed Projects
 - Hybrid: Flexible And Fast-Paced Projects With Structured Plans

+## Project Methodology

+Project methodology is ==a system of principles, techniques, and procedures that project managers use to guide their work==.
+Different methodologies can have different structures, deliverables, workflows, and software requirements.
+Here are some examples of project management methodologies:

+### Scrum

+A popular Agile framework that uses short, regular work cycles called sprints to deliver products quickly and with high quality.
+Scrum teams self-organize and use meetings, tools, and roles to learn from experience and adapt to change.

+### Kanban

+A lean project management framework that uses a visual board to show the status of each project component and who is working on it.
+Kanban helps teams manage workflow and communicate in real time.

+### Agile

+An approach that breaks projects into phases and emphasizes continuous improvement and collaboration.
+Teams follow a cycle of planning, executing, and evaluating.

+### Critical path method

+A technique that helps identify the longest sequence of activities that must be completed on time to finish a project.
+The method involves creating a detailed schedule that includes all activities, milestones, and dependencies.

 ### Lean

 Lean was created in the Japanese manufacturing industry to improve quality control and remove redundancies that may increase the price or value for customers down the line.